FarazHmd/8_Queens_Problem/README.md

-# programming && designer by FARAZ.Hmd
+# programming && designe by FARAZ.Hmd
 short and fast solution for 8 Queens problem write in c++ language ;
 have some fun features =)
 .